 Are Earwigs Dangerous?

-Not really.
-Outside, earwigs can damage plants in your garden.
+To humans and pets, NO. However, earwigs can damage plants in your garden.
 They’re known to feed on the bulbs, stems, and petals of flowers.
 In extreme cases, they can substantially damage plants by feeding on them.
 They may also produce a foul-smelling odor when they’re crushed.

 They can’t really hurt you either.
 Earwigs can bite or pinch people, but they rarely do.
 Even if they pinch you with their intimidating pincers, it’s unlike they’ll break the skin.
 Other than inflicting a mild pinch, earwigs won’t endanger you or your family in any way.
 They don’t damage property, transmit diseases, or sting.
 Except in large numbers, earwigs don’t even necessarily inflict significant damage to plants or trees.
 Earwigs are the quintessential “nuisance” pest – they’re not dangerous, just annoying.